Tony Spiro

 Media Management

 Cosmic includes a built-in media library with CDN delivery and automatic image optimization via Imgix.
 Upload once, serve everywhere, at the right size and format for any device.
 For teams managing large volumes of images or video content, this removes an entire category of infrastructure to maintain.
+See the image CDN overview for how the transformation and delivery layer works.

 Real Customers, Real Use Cases